 • Your obligations last till the case ends

 Many people assume that a cosignor’s responsibility ends after the first court appearance.
 This is wrong because the bond is binding through the trial proceedings.
 In short, you as a cosigner are liable till court dismisses or proves the arrestee not guilty.

 It’s not only the credit affects a forfeited bail bond contract you have to know.
 There is also the risk of the forfeited bond leading to a long civil suit, or you in jail.
-All unresolved civil judgments from the defaulted contract harm your life.
-It has many serious repercussions.
+All unresolved civil judgments from the defaulted contract harm your life, with many serious repercussions.

 It can affect your employment and complicate the renewal of professional licenses.
-It can in extreme cases also result in the court seizing your personal property.
+In extreme cases, there’s a chance of it resulting in the court seizing your personal property.
 So beware of these consequences of forfeiture before becoming a cosigner.

 Obligations and rights of cosigners